corriebar/Berlin-Bayesians-Hands-On/EDA.md

 ![](cantril_ladder.png)

 In this report, the scale goes from 0 to 10, that is, 0 is the worst possible life and 10 the best possible.
+The english wording of the question is:

+> Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
+The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
+On which step of the ladder would you say you personally feel you stand at this time?

 The responses are averaged on a country-year level.
 The report also includes variables that could explain the differences in the happiness scores.
 Note that these explanatory variables were not used to compute the happiness score.
 A detailed description of these additional variables, their sources as well as number of respondents per year and country can be found [here](https://s3.amazonaws.com/happiness-report/2018/Appendix1ofChapter2.pdf).